volcoma/dynopp/README.md

 }
 ```

-For this all to work out you need to provide a serialize/deserialize customization point
+For the binder to work out you need to provide a serialize/deserialize customization point
 with archives that you are working with.
-The example above works with an anystream which is basically a vector<std::any>, but can work
+The binder example above works with an anystream which is basically a vector<std::any>, but can work
 with any other binary stream if you provide a specialization
+The anystream is integrated with the library and can be used out of the box.
 ```c++
 namespace dyno
 {